adliechty/realWorldGcodeSender/README.md

 This was thrown together quickly to show the concept.
 Amazingly enough it seems to work.
 There are many future improvements that could be made with time.
+Before using, I need to do some serious clean up, documentation, and making easier to use by others.

 I have 2 children at the moment, so my time is limited, I would love to see someone pick up the concept, roll with it and put it into CNC software.